drillby/automatization_of_pc/README.md

 * So far only an idea.
 * Goal: Create script that will be able to control smart lights in the house using Alexa API.

+### Calendar + Reminders:
+* So far only an idea.
+* Somehow get data from Google Calendar and Apple Reminders.
+* Display it to the website.
+* Be able to somewhat control Reminders - close them.

 ## IDEAS:
-* Shell script that will take param and return google search results with given params
-* Create function for creating tekore.cfg
 * Add playing on more devices at once (currently not possible because of Spotify's API)
-* Buy NFC tag to be able to start face recognition script on RaspberryPi.
+* Buy NFC tag to be able to start face recognition/detection script on RaspberryPi.
 * Set up face recognition and start my PC on match.

 ## ISSUES:
-* So far my only issue is that I am not coding on Linux.
-This will be fixed soon.
+* Don't know how to figure out face recognition.